73+ orders placed in your location

 Follicles, which are essentially small capsules that contain a single strand of hair, generate hair all over your body.
 A hair follicle passes through a growth cycle that lasts two to six years on average.

-The root of the hair present within the follicle will grow back even after trimming or shaving.
-At the end of this cycle, the hair goes into a resting phase before new hair emerges after a few months.
+The root of the hair present within the follicle will grow back out of the follicle even if you trim or shave your hair.
+At the end of this cycle, the hair goes into a resting phase before finally emerging a few months later.
 The follicle subsequently produces new hair and the cycle repeats itself.
 This cycle starts all over again with a new set of hair.

 High levels of DHT can shrink the hair follicles and speed up this cycle, causing hair to become thinner, brittle and fall out more quickly.
 When existing hair falls out, DHT may delay the development of new hair in your follicles.

-The dihydrotestosterone test measures the level of dihydrotestosterone in the blood of men and women.
+The dihydrotestosterone test measures the level of dihydrotestosterone in the blood in men and women.

 Doctors recommend the dihydrotestosterone test reports when